ministryofjustice/bichard7-next-core/docs/architecture/adrs/0006-use-fastify-api-framework.md

 - Succinct and easily digestible code
 - Shorter delivery time for features

 Our current web framework for the API is Express.
 Express is a well supported, widely used framework that can be effectively used to build APIs.
+Given that our API is currently under development and isn't actively used in production, there isn't much code to change in order to change the web framework.

 We are proposing to remove Express in order to utilise Fastify, primarily on the basis that both frameworks can be effectively used to build APIs, but that Fastify provides first-class support for TypeScript, Zod and OpenAPI document generation out of the box.